 Colombia Santuario Risaralda: A Gem from the Coffee Triangle

-This guide covers everything an Australian coffee lover needs to know about this exceptional single origin Colombia.
+Santuario, Risaralda is a special coffee-growing region located in Colombia's famous Coffee Triangle.
+This coffee is sourced from a community of dedicated smallholder farmers.
+It offers a classic, balanced flavour profile with notes of peach, mandarin, and cocoa.
+This guide covers everything an Australian coffee lover needs to know about this exceptional single-origin Colombia.
 It is a perfect introduction to the world of specialty coffee or a reliable daily brew for the experienced palate.

 The Origin of Santuario Risaralda Coffee

-The "Sanctuary" in the Colombian Andes
+The Sanctuary in the Colombian Andes

 The story of this coffee begins high in the Andes mountains in the Risaralda department, a key part of the Coffee Triangle Colombia.
-The region, aptly named Santuario or "Sanctuary," provides ideal conditions for growing high-quality coffee.
-The farms are situated at altitudes between 1,500 and 1,900 meters above sea level.
+The region, aptly named Santuario or Sanctuary, provides ideal conditions for growing high-quality coffee.
+The farms are situated at altitudes between 1,500 and 1,900 metres above sea level.
+This high altitude slows down the coffee cherry's maturation process, allowing more complex sugars to develop.
+The rich volcanic soil in the area provides the coffee plants with essential nutrients, contributing to the beans' deep and vibrant flavour.

 The Heart of the Coffee: Smallholder Farmers

+This Santuario Risaralda coffee is not from a single large estate.
+Instead, it is a community blend sourced from numerous small family farms, each typically owning just a few hectares of land.
+These producers are part of local cooperatives and initiatives like the Red Associations coffee program.
 These organisations help farmers improve their cultivation techniques and processing methods.
 This collaboration results in a higher quality and more consistent product, ensuring the farmers receive a stable and fair price for their hard work.
 When you drink these Risaralda coffee beans, you are tasting the combined effort of an entire community.

 Understanding the Flavour Profile